Lightweight 0.20260625.0

 Mapping query results to a simple struct

-If you have a SQL query that returns some values, but it does not corresponds to the existing table in the database, you can map the result to a simple struct.
+If you have a SQL query that returns some values, but it does not correspond to an existing table in the database, you can map the result to a simple struct.
 The struct must have fields that match the columns in the query.
 The fields can be of any type that can be converted from the column type.
 The struct can have more fields than the columns in the query, but the fields that match the columns must be in the same order as the columns in the query.

 #include <Lightweight/Lightweight.hpp>